NaturalHistoryMuseum/scratchpads/sites/all/modules/lightbox2/README.txt

 Video
 =====
 It's possible to show video content in the lightbox.
 In this case the "rel" attribute should be set to "lightvideo".
-It's possible to group videos and to control the size of the lightbox by setting the 'width' and 'height properties.
-The properties can be configured like "lightvideo[group|width:300px; height: 200px;]" and "lightvideo[|width:300px; height: 200px;][my caption]".
+It's not possible to group videos but it is possible to control the size of the lightbox by setting the 'width' and 'height' properties.
+The properties can be configured like "lightvideo[width:300px; height: 200px;]" and "lightvideo[width:300px; height: 200px;][my caption]".
 The properties should all be of the format "property: value;" - note the closing semi-colon.
 If no properties are set, then the default width and height of 400px will be used.
 See below for more detailed examples.